Jul

 Vinyl Records

 We used to call the best places and things gems because they were hard to find.
-Places and things you had to dig deep for.
+Places and things you had to dig for.

-The albums and 12-inches that generated the biggest buzz across the five boroughs were quickest to go, and one day my friend Frank and I became the envy of 20 other Brooklyn teenagers for having found two of the last original pressings of the debut Juggaknots LP (later re-released on CD as “Re:Release.”)
+The albums and 12-inches that generated the biggest buzz across the five boroughs were quickest to disappear off the walls of Fat Beats, and one day my friend Frank and I became the envy of 20 other Brooklyn teenagers for having found two of the last original pressings of the debut Juggaknots LP (later re-released on CD as “Re:Release.”)
 I soon came to learn with a tinge of jealousy that Frank also owned an original pressing of the Company Flow “Funcrusher” EP, a fresh clear-green vinyl, and Frank later became a little jealous as well when he found out my sister’s friend had given me a copy of the original Slim Shady EP (though he won’t admit it now that Eminem’s beyond famous.)
 Funny enough, all three of those records had plain white sleeves, meaning no cover art and no pictures of what the artists looked like.

 When the internet started to become a recognized place to find and buy independent music — I would argue around the beginning of 1997 — my friends and I discovered a website called Sandbox Automatic that gave us instant access to even harder to find records.
 It was a sudden maturity in our exposure to the whole subculture of hip-hop and we went to the site as much as we could to buy albums, EPs and singles that record shops like Fat Beats and Beat Street in Brooklyn didn’t carry.
 Less local, but just as precious and just as tangible when the packages finally came in the mail.
 Then suddenly, the next few years shot ahead something like this: